SylvainGa/BatteryMonitor/README.md

 Newer devices have a built-in page indicator, which I find quite intrusive on my watch, but quite usable on my Edge, so you have a choice of using the built-in one or the one I added.
 On older device, it only uses the one I added.
 Default is to use the page indicated I added (a workaround for CIQ 3.4 device that doesn't like reusing a view, I think)

 *What to do when history is full:*
-The app can store up to 2,500 data points, at 5 minutes per data point, that's enough data for about 3.5 days, but since the battery doesn't usually drain 0.1% (resolution of the app) per 5 minutes, this can extend for quite some time.
-On my 7S Pro, I had 14 days of data before reaching 2,500!
+The app can store up to 5,000 data points, at 5 minutes per data point, that's enough data for about 7 days, but since the battery doesn't usually drain 0.1% (resolution of the app) per 5 minutes, this can extend for quite some time.
+On my 7S Pro, I had over 28 days of data before reaching 5,000!
 However, once that limit is reached, the app can either drop the earliest 500 data points to make room for 500 more, or down sample the last 1,000 data points (ie, average two consecutive data points into one) to again, make room for 500 new data points.
 Using this method, you don't loose your previous data, just its granularity.

 *How many elements to store:*
 This app can be quite CPU intensive, especially when showing the graphs with lots of data.
-It's intensive enought that on some devices, at the max stored elements (5000, configurable in Settings), the app might crash with the line "Watchdog Tripped Error - Code Executed Too Long" or 'Out of Memory" in CIQ_LOG file.
+It's intensive enought that on some devices, at the max stored elements (5,000, configurable in Settings), the app might crash with the line "Watchdog Tripped Error - Code Executed Too Long" or 'Out of Memory" in CIQ_LOG file.
 Lowering this value should help.

 *Maximum time in msec before having to relinquish control when drawing (from 250 to 900):*
 Like mentionned above, the app might crash because it took too long to do its work.
 This is more prevalent while drawing the graph with lots of data points.
 This field tells it to stop drawing and relinquish control and continue drawing when we have the control back.
 You'll notice when that time is reached by a small pause while drawing the graph.